 How do you get into DMAP?

-DMAP is open to every club or landowner in the state at no charge.
+>DMAP is open to every club or landowner in the state at no charge.
 There is no acreage minimum.
 New applicants are required to furnish a written statement of their deer management objective(s).

-Approval of the application shall be at the discretion of the Department of Game and Inland Fisheries.
+Approval of the application shall be at the discretion of the Department of Wildlife Resources.
 All new first year cooperators are required to meet personally with their Wildlife Biologist prior to their first season in DMAP.
 Also all new program participants must also collect biological deer kill data (weights, jawbones, date of kill, etc.) for one hunting season prior to becoming eligible for DMAP tags or being issued check station materials.
 First year cooperators who fail to collect and submit kill data will be dropped from DMAP.
 Also, participation in DMAP does not necessarily guarantee that DMAP permits/tags will be issued.

 Fill out the application attached below completely and mail it in to DMAP, 1132 Thomas Jefferson Road, Forest, VA 24551.
 Remember to include a map and a written statement of your deer management objective(s).
 Incomplete applications will be returned.
 The deadline for new applications is September 15.
 Applications received after September 15 will be held and processed the next year.